CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-Switches.md

 To install the NetQ Agent you need to install the OS-specific meta package, `cumulus-netq`, on each switch.
 Optionally, you can install it on hosts.
-The meta package contains the NetQ Agent, the NetQ command line interface (CLI), and the NetQ library.
-The library contains modules used by both the NetQ Agent and the CLI.
+The meta package contains the NetQ Agent and NetQ applications.

 Instructions for installing the meta package on each node type are included here: